subvisual/blog/pages/posts/2014/05-may/35-dipping-the-toes-in-phonegap.md

 retina_cover:
 tags:
   - development
+intro: "Like most developers I know, there is a list of things I want to learn and experiment with.
+Mobile development was on the top of that list until last December, when we took a day off for an internal hackathon and some of us got to work on a mobile app."
 ---

 Like most developers I know, there is a list of things I want to learn and experiment with.
 Mobile development was on the top of that list until last December, when we took a day off for an internal hackathon and some of us got to work on a mobile app.